 The network looks to Head Office for the broader marketing activity, it has responsibility and the budget needed for brand- and campaign-awareness, brand development and, vitally, brand perception.

 But there are ‘rules’ and ‘best-practises’.
-We Are Acuity has been around Marketing Asset Management systems long enough now to have seen the best and worst of these, let’s share a few with you now.
+We Are Acuity has been around Local Marketing Hubs (also known as Marketing Asset Management platforms) long enough now to have seen the best and worst of these, let’s share a few with you now.

 Set some rules - be as determined as possible here

 All brands have rules around their marketing – tone of voice, colourways, layouts, messaging – whatever you see as important in building and maintaining your image.

 To really make an impact with your prospects and customers at both regional marketing and local marketing level you want your network to ‘stick to the rules’ because consistency is the key to visibility.

 The stronger the brand, the easier this bit is, ironically.
 Powerful brands and products are usually the most profitable and if there are riches to be had then your network will follow every instruction you give them, naturally.
 But this big-stick approach doesn’t work for all brands.
 Emerging companies and those challenging for greater recognition often have less command of their network’s marketing activity coupled with a greater need for brand asset management.